-- Adequate unsaturated fats found in fish, avocado, some nuts and some oils.
+- Adequate “healthy fats” (unsaturated fats) found in oily fish, avocado, some nuts and olive oil.

-- Minimal alcohol.
-Alcohol can lead to poor recovery, slow repair of injury and contribute to excess weight.
+- Minimal alcohol and take-away foods.
+These lead to poor recovery, can slow recovery from injury and contribute to excess weight gain.

 Eating before competition

 It’s important to start training and games well-fuelled.
 Each athlete is different and the start time of the match will determine the timing of the pre-game meal, but players will often eat a pre-game meal ~3 to 4 hours before the start.
 This meal should contain some carbohydrate for fuel as well as some fluids for hydration.
 A small amount of protein in the pre-game meal is also useful, as it can help to prevent hunger during the game.